whyskevin/Chisel/README.md

 * [SQLite](https://developer.android.com/reference/android/database/sqlite/package-summary "Android SQLite") - Used for database management and data storage.

 ### What is the stage of the project?
+This project is in the process of being redesigned before being deployed to the Google Play Store.
+Following steps include:
+* Integration of REST APIs
+* Best practices